ch-stark/policies-argocd-tutorial/tutorial2.md

 ### 3.5 Install Gatekeeper Library

-- Install the Gatekeeper library
+- Install the Gatekeeper library to get a rich set of Contraints directly from the official repository.

 ### 3.6 Install Custom Constraint Templates

 - Add your custom Constraint Templates to your setup.

-### 3.7 Install Custom Constraint
+### 3.7 Install Custom Constraints

 - Install custom constraints as needed.

-### 3.8 Policy Templates

-- Create policy templates to check for specific Kubernetes Cluster versions.

-### 3.9 Placement
+### 3.8 Placement

 - Distribute Gatekeeper files to clusters with specific labels.
 Install Gatekeeper Operator and Constraints on ManagedClusters with the label 'gatekeeper=true.'